 You know who you are...or maybe you don't!
 If you have a spending problem, it can be difficult to save money or stick to a budget.
 You might find yourself using credit cards to pay for unnecessary purchases, or you might make impulsive buys without considering the long-term consequences.
 A coach can help you get control of your spending and develop healthy money habits that work for you.

 The world is full of people offering to help you with your money.
 But not all of them are created equal.
 When you're looking for a financial coach, it's important to find someone who is qualified and experienced.
 Look for someone who is certified by a reputable organization.
 It's also important to find someone who has experience working with people in situations similar to your own.
 If at all possible, you should meet potential coaches before committing to work with them.
 Look for coaches that offer free consultations or discovery calls and don't be afraid to shop around.
-I offer my potential clients a free 25-minute discovery call.
+I offer a free coaching call.
 Here's what else to look for in a money coach.

 A good financial coach will never tell you how to spend your money.
 Instead, they will help you develop a system that works for you and your unique situation.
 The very best budgeting coaches treat budgeting like a process of self-discovery and prioritization, not an accounting class.